borg286/minecraft2/README.md

 * Sharpening Kits are useful for restoring damage on the run.
 Whatever material you craft for your head, consider if you have enough for a kit, it costs 2 units of the base material.
 A cheaper alternative is to take a Tool Station with you in your backpack.
 This approach doesn't work well in the heat of battle.

-* Most modpacks have Tinkers Leveling, which adds modifiers the more you use your tool.
+* Most modpacks have Tinkers Leveling, which adds modifier slots the more you use your tool.
 Read up on "materials and you" for more info on these awesome slots.

 ### Tool Forge

-4 iron blocks, sometimes it is any metal, just check JEI.
-If the latter the the mining dimension often has copper plastered on the surface.
+The Tool Forge opens advanced tools and requires 4 iron blocks, sometimes it is any metal; just check JEI.

 ### Slime Islands

 Slime Islands are high up in the air and come in 3 flavors: Green, Blue, and lastly Orange in the Nether.

 If you think you'll get into bows then be sure to take shears when you go up to take the leaves for fletchings.
 Fast leaf decay is going to be a bit annoying so you’ll need to be quick about getting the leaves.
 Take any saplings and some slimy dirt to plant it on.
-If playing on a server always replant for the next guy.
+If playing on a server always replant one for the next guy.

 Take some slime blocks as they are useful for tools, especially the blue slime.